lukerbs/pytoon/README.md

    git checkout -b feature/your-feature-name
    ```
 4. **Make Changes**: Implement your feature or fix the bug in your branch.
+6. **Sync with main branch**: Pull the main branch locally and merge any new updates into your feature branch.
+    - Fix any merge conflicts if necessary.
-5. **Test Your Changes**: Ensure that the `demo.py` script works correctly with your changes.
+7. **Test Your Changes**: Ensure that the `demo.py` script works correctly with your changes.
-6. **Commit and Push**: Commit your changes to your branch and push them to your forked repository.
+8. **Commit and Push**: Commit your changes to your branch and push them to your forked repository.
    ```bash
    git add .
    git commit -m "Add your descriptive commit message here" git push origin feature/your-feature-name
    ```
-7. **Submit a Pull Request**: Open a pull request from your branch to the main repository and describe your changes.
+9. **Submit a Pull Request**: Open a pull request from your branch to the main repository and describe your changes.
+    - Be detailed about what changes your made and the value that it adds.

 Thank you for contributing!

+## Coming Soon
+Bookly is an active project and will be updated whenever I have time to work on it.
+Somethings to look forward to are:
+1. Use create and use custom cartoon characters.
+2. Create and use custom emotional expressions and and gestures.
+3. Automatic text-to-emotion detection for gestures and facial expressions.

 ## Acknowledgements
-This project uses character images created by [lazykh](https://github.com/carykh/lazykh).
+This project uses character images open sourced by: [GitHub: lazykh](https://github.com/carykh/lazykh)
+You can check out his YouTube channel here: [YouTube: carykh](https://youtube.com/@carykh)